 People will abuse Ativan because it gives them an addictive feeling of euphoria, and unfortunately, benzodiazepines can cause a quick dependence.
 Once a dependence is formed, abusers will experience painful and possibly dangerous withdrawal symptoms.

 Fortunately, there are safe and effective resources available for people who wish to get clean from an Ativan addiction.
 Medical detox facilities and rehab centers can lessen the severity of Ativan withdrawal and help people receive ongoing treatment to prevent relapse and treat underlying, comorbid mental health conditions.

 In a medical detox center, doctors are available 24/7 to assist patients with withdrawal symptoms.
 They can prescribe beta blockers to minimize the damage to the cardiovascular system and SSRIs and SNRIs for mood stabilization.

 Since Ativan can’t be stopped cold-turkey without the risk of severe complications, doctors can give people low doses of Ativan or longer-acting benzodiazepines to safely taper them off the drug.
 Tapering off lessens the severity of withdrawal symptoms and isn’t as harsh on the body as a cold-turkey detox.

 It isn’t safe to suddenly stop taking Ativan for detox, nor is it safe to lessen the withdrawal symptoms with alcohol or dangerous, illegal drugs.
-In a medical detox center such as Zinnia Healing, patients are kept in a safe and secure environment where they don’t have access to tempting substances that will harm them.
-Also, since Ativan cessation will cause anxiety and panic attacks, patients shouldn’t drink anything caffeinated while undergoing detox.
+In a medical detox center such as Zinnia Health, patients are kept in a safe and secure environment where they don’t have access to tempting substances that will harm them.
+Since Ativan cessation will cause anxiety and panic attacks, patients shouldn’t drink anything caffeinated while undergoing detox.

 When to Contact a Medical Professional